shurizzle/inlay-hints.nvim/README.md

 - type_separator: string.
 It separates variables' hints.
 - return_separator: string.
 It separates returns' hints.
 - type_return_separator: string.
 It separates variables' and returns' hints.
 - highlight: string.
-The highlight rule (you can define and extra one) to highlight text with.
+The highlight rule (so you can define your own) to highlight text with.

 ## Usage